 - to be screened for early recurrence of tumor

 For follow-up, your child will have yearly evaluations by our multidisciplinary team of pediatric sub-specialists.
 Follow-up visits may include:

 - MRI scans of the brain and spine

 - endocrine assessments

 Coping and support

 In addition to providing medical care, we strive to also meet all of your family's emotional and quality-of-life needs.
 We know that unfamiliar places, especially hospitals, often create anxiety and fear for a child.
 We also know this isn't an easy time or task for parents, who have their own fears and concerns about the situation.
 Our family support services will help address many of your needs and concerns.
-Read about our resources and support services.
+Read about our patient and family support services.